top of page

 If scanning supports finance, HR, compliance, customer service, or operations, an ADF scanner is not a luxury.
 It is the correct tool.

-The Top 5 things to consider when buying a Capture Device
+The top 5 things to consider when buying a capture device

 The primary purpose of scanning is not to create a high-resolution image.
 It is to extract usable information.